-We accept instructions in any of our practice areas, depending on availability and the suitability of the case.
-Our barristers have a particular expertise in fare evasion cases.
+We accept instructions in any of our practice areas depending on availability of the barrister and the suitability of the case.
+Details of our practise areas can be found here.
+Our direct access barristers have particular expertise in fare evasion cases.

 Whilst many cases still require the combined skill of solicitors and counsel, there are a number of advantages to the Public Access Scheme, including: